 “Dad?
 Wake up, daddy.”

 She crawled over to him and shook his shoulder.
-He didn’t respond, and hker hand came away sticky, and the coppery smell of blood joined the other smells.
+He didn’t respond.
+Her hand came away sticky, and the coppery smell of blood joined the other smells.
 An urge to scream welled up inside her, but she clenched her teeth and put two trembling fingers on the carotid artery along his neck.
-After a moment, she moved them a bit.
 She couldn’t find a pulse.
 She put her ear to his chest.
 He wasn’t breathing.
 She knew CPR, but the unnatural angle of his neck told her it was broken.
+He was gone.

 She sat up as best she could in the cramped space and yelled: “Help me!
 Somebody help me!”
 She sobbed as she attacked the mountain of concrete above her, pushing and pulling at ragged-edged pieces, tears streaming down her face.
-Pieces of concrete gave way and broken shards showered down on her.
-She kept digging and digging and digging.
+Pieces of concrete gave way and broken shards fell on her.
+But she kept digging and digging and digging.
 Her fingers were bleeding, but she couldn’t stop.
 She had to get out.

 Something dragged her unwilling eyes upward toward a mass of angry, black, roiling clouds that had swallowed up sun and sky.
 A sickening dread settled in the pit of her stomach when she realized what she was looking at.
 It was a mushroom cloud; the kind that marks the aftermath of a nuclear detonation.
 In the distance, where the alien spaceship had been, a dark, spindly stalk rose from the center of the devastated city and climbed high into the ash-gray sky where it merged with the expanding maelstrom.
 Somebody had nuked the alien ship and took out most of Singapore with it.